JsyEric/network/Assignment2/README-VM.md

 Q: Do I need to install any software dependencies to use Multipass?

 Linux users can install multipass using **snap** which will automatically take care of dependencies.
 Mac users, similarly, will use brew.
 Some Windows users might see this warning during Multipass installation: "Oracle Virtualbox is required on Windows Home Edition".
 If HyperV is unavailable in your system, please follow [this](https://www.virtualbox.org/wiki/Downloads) link to install Virtualbox after installing Multipass.

+Q: I encountered "permission error" when trying to change the existing assignments-spring24/ directory inside the VM.

+A: In the home of the VM, run: `sudo chown -R ubuntu:ubuntu assignments-spring24`

 ### A note for Windows users who use Virtualbox
 We have noticed that when you are connected to JHU network, the VM will not be assigned an IP address.
 The easiest workaround is to connect to your mobile hotspot before creating the VM.